Kentucky vs. New Mexico State NCAA Football Odds, Plays and Insights | November 20, 2021

 - The Aggies have yet to cover the spread this season when underdogs by 36 points or more.

-- New Mexico State's games this season have hit the over on five of 10 set point totals (50%).
+- New Mexico State's games this season have gone over the total in five out of 10 opportunities (50%).

-- New Mexico State is 5-0 against the spread and 1-4 overall when the team puts up more than 22.8 points.
+- New Mexico State is 5-0 against the spread and 1-4 overall when the team records more than 22.8 points.

-- In games that New Mexico State totals over 341.1 yards, the team is 6-2 against the spread and 1-7 overall.
+- When New Mexico State picks up over 341.1 yards, the team is 6-2 against the spread and 1-7 overall.

-- This season the Aggies have turned the ball over 14 times, eight more than the Wildcats' takeaways (6).
+- The Aggies have turned the ball over 14 times this season, eight more turnovers than the Wildcats have forced (6).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.